StreetSupport/wmht/content/families-and-young-people/_index.md

     An important part of the early work of the group has been to explore effective ways of promoting gender responsive trauma informed approaches to supporting women affected by DA and homelessness.

-  heading: Families and Young People
+  heading: Children, Families and Young People
 resources:
   body: >-
     Resources are as follows: